 What is Ptosis?

 Ptosis can lead to obstructed vision and eye strain.
-For many it is the cosmetic appearance that bothers them.
-At Kensington Medical our expert plastic surgeons treat the upper eyelid for both functional and cosmetic reasons.
+Drooping eyelids can also cause watery eyes, as they may interfere with tear drainage and lead to increased tearing.
+For many, it is the cosmetic appearance that bothers them.
+At Kensington Medical, our expert plastic surgeons treat the upper eyelid for both functional and cosmetic issues related to ptosis.

 Causes of Ptosis